Atom Learning logo

 What 11 plus score should my child aim for?

 By the time your child is ready to sit the eleven plus, they should be achieving an SAS of at least 115.
-11 plus practice papers are useful for gauging how your child is likely to perform on the real exam at their current level of knowledge.
+For more competitive grammar or independent schools, aim for an SAS of 120 and above.
+11 plus practice papers are a useful way to see how your child is likely to perform on the real exam at their current level of knowledge.

 Your child's SAS is a helpful indicator of their progress, as it is the same scoring system used in the real exam.
 Keeping an eye on how it develops will give you insights into how quickly they are improving, as well as highlighting subtopics that need more practice.